 The first goal is fulfilled when the company is managed properly and adds economic value.
 The second goal depends on the payout policies of the company.
-A growth stage company may refrain from paying any cash dividend and reinvesting everything back into the business while a mature company may have to pay a regular annual cash dividend.
+A growth-stage company may refrain from paying any cash dividends and reinvesting everything back into the business.
+At the same time, a mature company may have to pay a regular annual cash dividend.
 But both types of companies can pay a stock dividend through a bonus issue.

 - The investor doesn’t need to pay any tax upon receiving the bonus shares.

-- It is specifically beneficial for the investors who believe in the long-term story of the company and want to increase their investment in the same.
+- It is specifically beneficial for investors who believe in the company’s long-term story and want to increase their investment in the same.

-- Issuing additional shares and using cash for the business growth of the company increases the investor’s belief in operations of the company.
+- Issuing additional shares and using cash for the company’s business growth increases the investor’s belief in the company’s operations.

-- Not all investors may be interested in receiving the shares as a dividend; some may want liquidity for fulfilling other objectives.
-When such investors sell their bonus shares for generating liquidity, their stake in the company is reduced.
+- Not all investors may show interest in receiving the shares as a dividend; some may want liquidity to fulfill other objectives.
+When such investors sell their bonus shares for generating liquidity, their stake in the company reduces.

-- The stock dividend doesn’t give any extra wealth to the shareholders because share price drops by a proportionate amount to keep the market capital of the company same as before.
+- The stock dividend doesn’t give any extra wealth to the shareholders because the share price drops by a proportionate amount to keep the company’s market capital the same as before.

 Over the course of a company’s lifetime, the capital needs of the company keep on changing.
-In the initial growth phase, preserving cash is of utmost importance while satisfying the return desires of its shareholders takes precedence when the company is mature.
-A company has various means at its disposal to satisfy its objectives and one of these is the type of dividend pay-out.
-A company can either choose or is forced to (because of cash constraints) to pay a cash or stock-based dividend.
-Each carries its own advantages and disadvantages which are discussed below.
+In the initial growth phase, preserving cash is of utmost importance, while satisfying the return desires of its shareholders takes precedence when the company is mature.
+A company has various means at its disposal to satisfy its objectives.
+And one of these is the type of dividend pay-out.
+A company can either choose or is forced to (because of cash constraints) pay cash or stock-based dividend.
+Each carries its own advantages and disadvantages, which are discussed below.

 - Bonus issue allows the company to conserve cash for reinvesting back into the business.

-- Sometimes, the company may not be in a position to pay any cash, so bonus issue is the only means to satisfy the shareholders’ desire for a dividend.
+- Sometimes, the company may not be able to pay any cash, so a bonus issue is the only means to satisfy the shareholders’ desire for a dividend.

-- Increasing the number of outstanding shares through a bonus issue increases the participation of smaller investors in the company’s shares and hence enhances the liquidity of the stock.
+- Increasing the number of outstanding shares through a bonus issue increases the participation of smaller investors in the company’s shares and hence enhances the stock’s liquidity.

-- The Increase in the issued share capital increases the perception of company’s size.
+- The increase in the issued share capital increases the perception of the company’s size.

-- Bonus issue increases the number of outstanding shares of the company and this will decrease the future EPS and cash dividend yield.
+- Bonus issue increases the number of outstanding shares of the company, decreasing the future EPS and cash dividend yield.
 This can have a negative impact on the market’s perceived value of the company.

 - The company doesn’t receive any cash upon issuing bonus shares.
-So, the company’s ability to raise money by follow-on offerings is reduced.
+So, the company’s ability to raise money by follow-on offerings reduces.